Abdullahi Yusuf Ahmed: Puntland crisis (2001–2003)

-Establishment of Somali Federal Government
+Transitional Federal Government

-Overview
+Establishment and overview

-On 10 October 2004, in a session held by the Transitional Federal Parliamentin the neighbouring Kenyan capital of Nairobi, Ahmed was elected as President of the Transitional Federal Government (TFG), an interim federal administrative body that he had helped establish earlier in the year.
+On 10 October 2004, in a session held by the Transitional Federal Parliament in the neighbouring Kenyan capital of Nairobi, Ahmed was elected as President of the Transitional Federal Government (TFG), an interim federal administrative body that he had helped establish earlier in the year.
 He received 189 votes from the TFG Parliament, while the closest contender being, former Somali Ambassador to the United States Abdullahi Ahmed Addou, got 79 votes in the third round of voting.
 The then incumbent President of Somalia, Abdiqasim Salad Hassan, peacefully withdrew his candidature.
 Ahmed was sworn in a few days later on 14 October 2004.

+The Ethiopian government heavily backed the presidency of Abdullahi Yusuf and the formation of the Transitional Federal Government (TFG) in 2004 on the grounds that Yusuf would give up Somalia's long standing claim to the Ogaden.
+Before becoming president of the TFG during 2004, Abdullahi Yusuf was a member of an Ethiopian-backed coalition of warlords that had undermined a previous attempt at restoring a government in Somalia when the Transitional National Government (TNG) formed in 2000.
+I.M.
+Lewis observes that with significant Ethiopian support, Abdullahi Yusuf was elected as the TFG president, and, under Ethiopian direction, he appointed a prime minister with connections to then-Ethiopian Prime Minister Meles Zenawi.
+These close connections to Addis Ababa were a driving force behind the invasion and provoked the ICU into later adopting a bellicose stance.
+In 2004, Yusuf made his first foreign visit as President when he travelled to Ethiopia.
+During this visit he requested 20,000 Ethiopian troops to back his government.